My baby has a rash

 • Has a rash that looks like small blisters or fluid filled spots

-• No wet nappies in the last 8 hours
+• Not had a wee or wet nappy in last 8 hours

 You need to contact a doctor or nurse today.

-Please ring your GP surgery or call NHS 111 - dial 111
+Please ring your GP surgery or call NHS Wales 111 - dial 111

-We recognise that during the current COVID-19 crisis, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest ED.
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member

-• None of the above features are present
+None of the above features are present

 • It is common for newborns to develop blotchy red skin at 2 to 3 days old.
-This is a normal newborn rash and shouldn’t bother your baby.
-It clears after a few days.
+This is a normal

 Self care

 Continue providing your child’s care at home.
-If you are still concerned about your child contact your Health Visitor or call NHS 111 – dial 111
+If you are still concerned about your child contact your Health Visitor or call NHS Wales 111 – dial 111

 For wear and tear, minor trips and everything in between.